Warsaw University of Technology: 1945–present

 After German troops were dislodged from Warsaw, classes started in improvised conditions on 22 January 1945.
-By the end of the year, all the pre-war faculties were re-opened.
-Old and war-damaged buildings were rebuilt quickly; new ones were erected.
-In 1951 the Warsaw University of Technology incorporated the Wawelberg and Rotwand's School of Engineering.
+By the end of the year, all the pre-war faculties were reopened.
+Old, war-damaged buildings were quickly rebuilt; new ones were erected.
+In 1951, the Warsaw University of Technology incorporated the Wawelberg and Rotwand School of Engineering.

 The Academic and Research Centre in Płock was created in 1967.

-In 1945 there were 2,148 students in six faculties (divisions).
-By 1999 there were 22,000 students enrolled in 16 faculties.
-The Warsaw University of Technology granted over 104,000 Bachelor of Science and Master of Science engineer degrees between the years 1945 and 1998.
+In 1945, there were 2,148 students in six faculties (divisions).
+By 1999, there were 22,000 students enrolled in 16 faculties.
+The Warsaw University of Technology awarded over 104,000 Bachelor of Science and Master of Science engineer degrees between the years 1945 and 1998.

-Over the years, the university was an important scientific centre, educating academic staff for its own purposes and for other Polish schools of technology.
+The university serves as an important scientific center, educating academic staff for its own purposes and for other Polish schools of technology.
 Between 1945 and 1998, 5,500 PhD theses were written.
-There were almost 1,100 theses qualifying for assistant professorships.
+Almost 1,100 qualified for assistant professorships.
 The number of academic staff grew significantly.
-In 1938, the university had 98 tenured professors and associate professors, as well as 307 assistant professors and teaching assistants; in 1948 there were 87 and 471; while in 1999 there were 371 professors, 1,028 tutors, 512 lecturers, and 341 teaching assistants.
+In 1938, the university had 98 tenured professors and associate professors, as well as 307 assistant professors and teaching assistants; in 1948, there were 87 tenured professors and 471 associate professors, as well as 307 assistant professors and teaching assistants; while in 1999, there were 371 professors, 1,028 tutors, 512 lecturers, and 341 teaching assistants.